Nathan Power

+He also competed at the 2024 Summer Olympics as a member of the Australian men's water polo team which finished in 8th place.

 Early life

 Power was born 13 February 1993 and raised in Newcastle, New South Wales.
 He attended Merewether High School.
 Power graduated from the University of New South Wales in 2020, completing a Bachelor of Economics.